 The amazing thing about working on merit badges is that Scouts get involved with activities that they never would have been exposed to had they not been in Scouting.
 For Dexter, working through all of the merit badges was where he discovered a new-found passion, horsemanship.

-Even with the large amount of merit badges to complete and the difficulty in accomplishing certain ones, Dexter’s mom said she never once doubted that Dexter would earn all of the merit badges.
+Even with a large number of merit badges to complete and the difficulty in accomplishing certain ones, Dexter’s mom said she never once doubted that Dexter would earn all of the merit badges.
 “Once he put his mind to it, there was no stopping him.
-The biggest challenge were some of the harder ones that required equipment.
-With all the local counselors so willing to help, and the great Scout Camps with resources such as all the water related ones, it became a lot easier than I thought it would be.”
+The biggest challenge was some of the harder ones that required equipment.
+With all the local counselors so willing to help, and the great Scout Camps with resources such as all the water-related ones, it became a lot easier than I thought it would be.”